TZstatsADS/Spr2017-Proj1-CatherineTang/README.md

 Term: Spring 2017

-+ Projec title: Lorem ipsum dolor sit amet
++ Projec title: Presidents' speech analysis
 + This project is conducted by [Yifei Tang]

 + Project summary: This project is aimed at analysis of the inaugspeeches of the US presidents.
 This project used the methods of text mining, focusing on the words analysis and topic modeling.